votca/votca/share/doc/DEVELOPERS_GUIDE.md

 * Variables should have clear and explicit names.
 * Do not duplicate code.
 * Functions should have no more than 3 arguments.
 Otherwise create a class.
-* XYZ positions should be described using tools::vec, 3x3 matrices tools::matrix, or classes and or functions in the eigen library.
+* XYZ positions should be `Eigen::Vector3d` from the eigen library.
 * Readability is more important the elegant design.
 * Leave the code better than you found it.
 * Use pointers sparingly and especially try not to pass them around objects.